Bodycams introduced across the board by Hannover police directorate

-The bodycams and other hardware and software components were handed over to the PD offices in autumn 2020.
+The ZEPCAM bodycams and other hardware and software components were handed over to the PD offices in autumn 2020.
 Now that the technical side of things is in order, the bodycams can be introduced across the board in the area of responsibility of PD Hannover.
-As a basic equipment starter package, 34 bodycams were delivered to four police inspections (24 departments in total).
+As a basic equipment starter package, 34 bodycams were delivered to four police departments.
 Following a successful delivery and software installation, the devices are currently being used in PD Hannover.

 Bodycam recordings must be made openly

 The use of bodycams comes with a few rules, the most important one being: the recordings must be made openly.
 This is why emergency services carrying a bodycam wear a clearly visible sign stating ‘‘Video recording’’ on their uniform.
 Images are only recorded permanently when triggered by the police officer equipped with a camera.
 This only happens if there is the suspicion that there is a significant threat to people’s lives or health.

 More information >